Home Blog GDPR Compliance Cost: Budget Planning Guide

 Data Protection Officer certification programs cost $3,000-$8,000 per person.
 These intensive courses provide deep expertise for key roles.

 Technical training for IT staff ranges from $2,000-$6,000 per person.
-Focus areas include privacy by design and data protection impact assessments.
+Focus areas include privacy by design, comprehensive GDPR audits, and data protection impact assessments, all of which are key components of a structured GDPR compliance audit program.

 Cost-Benefit Analysis Framework